-Target: By 2013, 33% increase in employment
+Target: By 2014, 47% increase in employment

 How are we doing?
-From 2007 to 2011, the percent increase in employment of adults at completion of treatment was at its lowest (21%) in 2008 and at its highest (32%) in 2010, a 52.4% increase between 2008 and 2010.
-The greatest year to year improvement (38.1%) occurred between 2008 and 2009.
-The percent increase in employment increased an additional 10.3% from 2009 to 2010, and then declined by 6.3% to near the 2009 level in 2011.
-The ADAA utilizes regional interdisciplinary technical assistance teams to help providers in funded programs improve treatment outcomes.
+The percent increase in employment of adults at completion of treatment more than doubled between 2008 and 2010.
+The greatest year to year improvement (40.6%) occurred between 2010 and 2011, and leveled off in 2012.
+The ADAA utilizes regional interdisciplinary technical assistance teams to help providers in funded programs improve treatment outcomes through planning and implementation of services.

-Percent Increase in Employment of Adults at Completion of Substance Abuse Treatment
+Percent Increase in Employment of Adults at Completion of Substance AbuseTreatment